What are some differences between play on a small “bar-box” table and a full-size regulation table?

 - The balls will often be dirtier and older in bar boxes, so you will get more throw and more frequent cling.
 Therefore, in general, use more speed to limit throw (for cuts greater than about 20 °).
 Also, be very careful with stun shots, especially at slow speed, because they result in the most throw (especially for cuts close to a 1/2-ball hit).
 If the balls are really clingy, you might also consider using outside english on cut shots.

 - Because the ball size is the same on all tables sizes, the rack extends lower on a smaller table.
-So ball directions on the break will effectively be lower on a smaller table, but adjustments can be made to CB position and spin to adjust per the info on the 8-ball, 9-ball, and 10-ball break resource pages.
+So ball directions on the break will effectively be lower on a smaller table (see the video below), but adjustments can be made to CB position and spin to adjust per the info on the 8-ball, 9-ball, and 10-ball break resource pages.